gerardroche/sublime-php-grammar/README.md

 # gerardroche/sublime-php-grammar

-A plugin for Sublime Text.
+A plugin for Sublime Text 3.

 Provides a PHP syntax definition, decent indentation rules, macros, and other useful features.